 Advantages of the 3D Manual Clutch Explained

-In order to understand the advantages of the 3D Manual Clutch (Patent Pending), it is important to first understand the advantages and disadvantages of the alternative clutches that are available to you.
-A centrifugal clutch has two advantages: they can be very cheap (less than $25), and they are very easy to use.
-The rider must only know how to control the throttle in order to get the kart or bike moving since the clutch is controlled by the engine speed and not by a lever or pedal.
+In order to appreciate the 3DME manual clutch, it is important to understand the advantages and disadvantages of alternatives.
+A centrifugal clutch has two advantages: they can be very cheap, and they are very easy to use.
+The rider simply uses throttle to get moving, since the clutch is controlled by the engine speed and not by a lever or pedal.
 This is where the advantages stop and the disadvantages begin.
 To name a few:

 -